Skip to main content

 Matching

-As it was mentioned above, matching will not give you desired values if your geometry of initial conditions are poor.
-Because our goal is not a good design but showing the concept of OCELOT usage, we choose very relax condition.
+As it was mentioned above, matching will not give you desired values if your geometry or initial conditions are poor.
+Because our goal is not a good design but showing the concept of OCELOT usage, we choose very relaxed conditions.
 Twiss parameters on the entrance of the matching section:

 • beta_x = 5